-British Square is located only 10 minutes by foot form the main square.
+British Square is located only 10 minutes by foot from the main square.
 From Monday to Saturday you can buy fruit and vegetables in this square.
 On Sunday it is reserved for an antique fair.
 Walk through numerous stands and when you get tired have brunch or just a coffee in Kava Tava.

 Food and restaurants

 If you ask the locals they will tell you that in the last few years Zagreb restaurant scene has genuinely improved.
-What we like the most is the fact that you don’t need to go to fancy restaurants to eat good.
+What we like the most is the fact that you don’t need to go to fancy restaurants to eat well.
 But if you want to, we recommend Carpaccio in Teslina, Apetit City in Masarykova, Pod gričkim topom between the Upper Town and Downtown, to the left of the funicular railway and Mano in Medvedgradska.
-There are places where you can eat great meals prepared in a quirky and modern way like Mali bar, Munodaka, Bistroteka, Lari&Penati… all located in the center of the city.
+There are places where you can eat great meals prepared in a quirky and modern way like Mali bar, Rougemarin, Time, Lari&Penati… all located in the center of the city.

 If you would like to try a traditional Zagrebački štrukli, go to La Štruk (located in the Skalinska Street) or hotel Esplanade near the main Railway station.

 Hamburgers are in fashion again in Zagreb.
 There are few good places where you can eat great hamburgers which is also great for those who travel on a low budget.
 Be sure to visit Yellow Submarine in Frankopanska and Papa’s in Tuskanac.
-Fini zalogaj in Radiceva offers traditional Bosnian speciality, ćevapi, but prepared in a non-traditional Croatian way.
+Fini zalogaj in Radiceva offers traditional Bosnian specialty, ćevapi, but prepared in a non-traditional Croatian way.

 Cafes and bars

 In Croatia drinking coffee is a ritual for itself.
 So when you are in Zagreb, experience a culture of sipping coffee for hours.
 You can always sit in any of the coffee bars in Tkalčićeva street or in Cvjetni Square.
-However, if you want to escape from city noise, we recommend few interesting places.
-If you are enjoying in the Upper Town, don’t miss to have a coffee in Palainovka on Ilirski trg.
+However, if you want to escape from city noise, we recommend a few interesting places.
+If you are enjoying in the Upper Town, don’t miss to have a coffee in Palainovka on Ilirski Trg.

-In the Basement which is located at the bottom of Funicular and Pod zidom near Dolac you can drink a wine and have a ‘plata’ (variety of sliced ham, prosciutto, and cheese with olive oil).
+In the Basement which is located at the bottom of Funicular and Pod zidom near Dolac you can drink a glass of wine and have a ‘plata’ (variety of sliced ham, prosciutto, and cheese with olive oil).
 Wine bar La Bodega in Bogoviceva also offers prosciutto, cheese and olive oil to eat while you drink wine or a cocktail.